Flickerfest

-Flickerfest is an international short film festival held annually in January at Bondi Beach, Sydney.
+Flickerfest is an international short film festival held annually in January at Bondi Beach, Sydney, Australia.
 It is an Academy and BAFTA recognised short film festival for both international and Australian film makers.

 Flickerfest opens at Bondi Pavilion on 11 January 2013.

 History

 Isabelle Cornish at the festival's opening night with Bondi Beach in the background.

 The festival originated as a small, local festival at Balmain High School in 1991.
 It has premiered an increasingly broader range of international short films since its establishment.

 In 2003, Flickerfest was recognised by the Academy of Motion Picture Arts and Science to qualify for Best Animation and Best Short Film categories of the Academy Awards.

 In 2010, the British Academy of Film and Television Arts (BAFTA) recognised that if a film from the UK won a category at Flickerfest, the film then became eligible for a BAFTA nomination.

 In 2013, Flickerfest received Academy accreditation for the Australian competition and in 2014 the Documentary section of the festival received Academy accreditation.

 Since 1991, Flickerfest has grown substantially.
 By 2018, the festival had grown to include 22 programmes shown, over 2,500 entries and 100 international shorts being showcased at the event.

 In 2020 Flickerfest was impacted by the COVID-19 pandemic in Australia.
 Flickerfest Canberra was due to run in April but was postponed.

 Bondi Flickerfest 2021, the 30th anniversary event is scheduled for 22–31 January.
 It will be run in a COVID-19 safe manner.